emsoft1/next-js-temp/README.md

 ## Git branches

-Nobody should be posh to the "main" branch. everybody should create a new branch with a number and a meaning full name and after code review, we can merge the code.
+Nobody should be push to the "main" branch. everybody should create a new branch with a number and a meaning full name and after code review, we can merge the code.